Legal Options When You Have a Mental Illness in Prison

 Prison and jail is no place for those suffering from severe mental illnesses.
 Inmates should have access to mental illness treatments – and it is important that inmates realize they do have rights regardless of whether or not they are incarcerated.
 If you have a condition that requires treatment, your defense attorney can ensure that you receive the treatment you need to maintain optimal mental health.

-Receive a Fair Defense – Contact the Law Office of Timothy Armstrong, P.A.
+Receive a Fair Defense – Contact The Armstrong Law Group, P.A.
 Today

 If you have been arrested for a crime and suffer from a mental illness, do not hope that the prison or jail systems will provide you with the care you need.
 Instead, hire a defense attorney that can assist you with your case and negotiate with prosecutors to ensure your mental illness is addressed.
-Contact the Law Office of Timothy Armstrong, P.A. today for a consultation at 904-356-8618 or contact us online.
+Contact The Armstrong Law Group, P.A. today for a consultation at 904-356-8618 or contact us online.